 Leakey’s Bookshop

-Eden Court Inverness
+Eden Court

-Pictish Trail
+The Pictish Trail

 If you visit the Inverness Museum, you’ll learn about the Picts, a group of people who inhabited north and east Scotland from around the 3rd to 9th centuries AD.
+They’re particularly well known for their carved stone monuments, which feature a range of symbols and patterns.
+The meaning and purpose of these markings are still unknown, which is part of what makes them so interesting.

-This starts in Inverness at the Knocknagael Boar stone, which is found in the Highland Council HQ on Glenurquhart Road.
-The stone is on display behind a glass window which is visible from outside the building, so you can visit it at any time of day.
+You can experience them for yourself by following the Pictish Trail.
+This starts in Inverness at the Knocknagael Boar Stone, found at the Highland Council HQ on Glenurquhart Road.
+The stone is on display behind a glass window visible from outside the building, so you can visit it at any time.
 There are also eight more stones on display in the Inverness Museum.

 Loch Ness

-First on the list, Loch Ness.
-The city of Inverness is called Inbhir Nis in Scottish Gaelic, which translates to mouth of the river Ness.
-This river connects the Loch with the sea, and forms a part of Scotland’s Great Glen, a 62 mile long glen that links Fort William to Inverness.
+The city of Inverness is called Inbhir Nis in Scottish Gaelic, which translates to “mouth of the River Ness.”
+The river connects the loch with the sea, and forms part of Scotland’s Great Glen, a 62-mile fault line linking Fort William to Inverness.

-Culloden Battlefield
+Culloden Battlefield and Clava Cairns

 Fort George